 Example law personal statement

-Below is an example personal statement written by a student that was successful in gaining admission to law school for the LLB in Law and Human Rights degree.
-Remember, this is an example personal statement, not ‘your’ personal statement…
+Below is an example personal statement for law written by a student that was successful in gaining admission to law school for the LLB in Law and Human Rights degree.
+Remember, this is an example personal statement for law, not ‘your’ personal statement…

 Law touches almost every aspect of our life and is constantly evolving to keep up with current society, to which we all belong.